2021 information for papers will be published in early September.

 The interplay between psychological processes and physical health

 Health psychology is an increasingly popular and important sub-field in psychology that examines the interplay between psychological processes and physical health.
-This is a new paper (commencing in 2019) that provides an introduction to health psychology, covering both social and biologically oriented topics, such as stress and coping, the role of emotions and personality in susceptibility to illness, health and wellness interventions, and the role of psychology in the immune system.
+This paper provides an introduction to health psychology, covering both social and biologically oriented topics, such as stress and coping, the role of emotions and personality in susceptibility to illness, health and wellness interventions, and the role of psychology in the immune system.
 By bridging the social with the biological, this paper will appeal to a wide range of students - from those who are mainly interested the social side of psychology, to those interested in the biological side of psychology.